Every once in a while, I meet an impasse with choosing new recipes to share on this blog.

 Line two cookie sheets with parchment paper.

 In a large mixing bowl, combine flour, salt, baking powder, nutmeg and cinnamon.
-Stir (or mix on low speed) dry ingredients into the butter-sugar mixture until everything is just incorporated.
+Slowly, add the flour mixture into the butter-sugar mixture until everything is just incorporated.
 Once combined, fold in the oats and raisins.

-Using two spoons, drop generous 2-tablespoon-sized portions of dough onto the cookie sheets, separated by approx. 2 inches.
-The larger the cookie, the chewier it will be, so try not to make them much smaller.
+Using two spoons, drop generous 2-tablespoon sized portions of dough onto the cookie sheets, separated by approx. 2 inches.
+The larger the cookie, the chewier it will be.

-Bake for 15-20 minutes, or until the edges of the cookies start to turn golden brown.
-While the edges should be brown, the rest of the cookie should be very light in color so as not to over-bake.
+Bake for 12-15 minutes, or until the edges of the cookies start to turn golden brown.
+While the edges should be brown, the rest of the cookie should be very light in color and still moist so as not to over-bake.
 Remove from oven and let sit on cookie sheet for 1-2 minutes prior to transferring to cooling rack.